‘Mama June’ Shannon Rejects Family Reunification, Chooses Boyfriend Geno Doak Over Daughter Honey Boo Boo

 New reports suggest that reality television star “Mama June” Shannon’s dangerous downward spiral is continuing with no signs of ending anytime soon.
 She has been making worrisome headlines for months now, and now it seems she has drawn a line in the sand that demonstrates her determination to stick with boyfriend Geno Doak, even if it means cutting off her family.

 People first met Mama June when she appeared on Toddlers & Tiaras with her daughter Alana, whose nickname is “Honey Boo Boo.”
-The family soon got their own show, Here Comes Honey Boo Boo, and more recently, Shannon has starred on the show From Not to Hot.
+The family soon got their own show, Here Comes Honey Boo Boo, and more recently, Shannon starred on the show From Not to Hot.

 Unfortunately, Mama June’s priorities and personal life seem to be in shambles at this point.
 Shannon has been dating Geno Doak for some time now, and the couple has been generating headlines for months for all the wrong reasons.